 Without a doubt, engineered hardwood flooring is real wood flooring.
 It is different to solid wood so that it is less prone to warping when exposed to extreme temperature or water.

 Mostly, it is available in ½” or 5/8” thickness.
 Anyway, it works for a residential installation.
 The top layer should be minimally ¼” thick.

-Engineered hardwood flooring is perfect for you who want the value of wood flooring with the versatility of vinyl or laminate.
+Engineered hardwood flooring from reviews is perfect for you who want the value of wood flooring with the versatility of vinyl or laminate.
 It is not the cheapest floor but it belongs to the best ones.
 It can be a smart long-term investment because it lasts decades.

 Various installation methods are also available including with nails, glue, and locking mechanism.
-Overall, engineered hardwood flooring combines timeliness & versatility.
+Overall, engineered hardwood flooring reviews combines timeliness & versatility.